i2p/i2p.www/i2p2www/spec/ssu.rst

   RelayRequest on (not necessarily the IP Alice included in the RelayRequest), and may be IPv4 or IPv6.
 Alice currently ignores these on receive.

-* Charlie's IP address must be IPv4, as that is the address that Alice will send the SessionRequest to after the Hole Punch.
+* Charlie's IP address may be IPv4, or, as of release 0.9.50, IPv6.
+  as that is the address that Alice will send the SessionRequest to after the Hole Punch.

-* There are no plans to implement relaying for IPv6.
+* Relaying for IPv6 is supported as of release 0.9.50.

 * Prior to release 0.9.12, Alice's intro key was always used.
 As of release 0.9.12, the session key is used if there is an established session between